 They will use hops and yeast that are completely different from those used in traditional English ales, yet they will bend over backward to chemically treat their water until it is as hard as Burton-on-Trent's.

 Naturally, pale malt is used to make a pale ale.
-British varieties can have a bit of crystal malt but typically no more than 20 percent and no darker than 20-40 SRM (the Standard Research Method, used to measure the color of beer).
+British varieties can have a bit of crystal malt but typically no more than 20% and no darker than 20 to 40 SRM (the Standard Research Method, used to measure the color of beer).

 The hops chosen traditionally include Fuggles, Kent Goldings, and Northern Brewer.
 Cascades, Mt.
 Hood, and other local varieties show up in American brews.
 This continues to be a style that is pretty forgiving of innovation.

-The traditional British pale ale style, which includes bitter and ESB (extra special bitter), is a very pleasant and understated beer.
+The traditional British pale ale style, which includes bitter and ESB (extra special bitter), is a pleasant and understated beer.
 It has a malty profile and just enough woody or lightly floral hops for balance.
-It is elegant and a great session beer (used by the British when describing lighter beers that you can enjoy a few at a time).
+It is elegant and a great session beer.

 The American and Australia version of this very mutable style are brasher.
 The maltiness is often dialed down and more aggressive hops varieties are used.
 It is often an exciting and spicy brew.

 The wide range of pale ale interpretations available makes it difficult to generalize the types of foods that pair well with this style.